XAnshumanX/XAnshumanX/README.md

+Hi, I’m Anshuman Chawhan,
-Innovative Data Scientist with a strong foundation in Python, SQL, Excel, Tableau, and Power BI.
-Passionate about transforming raw data into actionable insights, with a methodical approach to problem-solving and a commitment to leveraging data for business decisions.
-Skilled in managing and analyzing complex datasets, developing insightful reports, and creating impactful dashboards.
+An innovative Data Scientist with a strong foundation in Python, SQL, Excel, Tableau, and Power BI.
+Passionate about transforming raw data into actionable insights, I bring a methodical approach to problem-solving and a commitment to leveraging data to drive strategic business decisions.
+Skilled in managing and analyzing complex datasets, developing insightful reports, and designing impactful dashboards.

 - 👋 Hi, I’m Anshuman Chawhan